 Spyriadis, T., 2014.
-Performance evaluation framework for destination management organisations: managers' perpectives.
+Performance evaluation framework for destination management organisations: managers' perspectives.
 Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: